zendive/browser-api-monitor/README.md

 - to measure callback execution self-time.
 - to see `requestAnimationFrame` callback request frame rate.
 - visit every function in the call stack (if available), bypass or pause while debugging.
-- detect eval ­function usage, see its argument and return value, same for setTimeout and setInterval when called with a string instead of a function.
+- detect `eval` function usage, see its argument and return value, same for `setTimeout` and `setInterval` when called with a string instead of a function.
 - for every mounted video or audio media element's to see it’s state and properties.

 #### Helps to spot:

 - incorrect timeout delay.
 - bad handler for terminator function.
-- terminating non existing or elapsed timeout.
+- terminating non-existing or elapsed timeout.

 #### Motivation: